secworks/sha256/README.md

 ## Status ##
+**(2014-01-25)**
+Changed the W memory to an array based implementation.
+The resulting core is 10% larger and 2 MHz slower.
+But the code is much more compact and should be easy to optimize down to the previous results.
+The original register based implementation is available in the file sha256_w_mem_regs.v

 **(2014-01-09)**
 - The core is functionally correct for single and multiple block messages.
 - The Python model is functionally correct.